SkyLabIoT/LoRaEdge_BasicTracking/README.md

 ##	Joining network
 After uploading the mode A example sketch the serial monitor can be opened on a 9600 baud rate.
 The system starts with displaying the configured dev_eui, join_eui and app_key (msb first).
 The dev_eui is requested from the LR1110 chip and is unique to that specific chip.
 This key should be used in the console of the used network.
 The join_eui and app_key are configured in the code and should be changed for the correct keys, given by the used network console.
 If configured correctly the device automatically joins.
 ##	Configure via downlink
-Downlinks should be send on port 2.
+### On port 1 (only with BasicLoRaA version > 1.5.3):

+Send a 0x01 to request a Wi-Fi and GNSS scan payload (answer is on port 2 and 3).
+Send a 0x02 to request the current configuration (answer is on port 44).
+Send a 0x03 to request the current battery voltage (answer is on port 10).

+### On port 2:

-The downlink format should be as follows:
+The configuration downlink format should be as follows:

 0 |	1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9
 --|--|--|--|--|--|--|--|--